devarajshetty/ecommerce-service-fastapi-devaraj/README.md

 ## API Collection
 - Collectionn exported in the file name of "aletha_api_collection.json" and placed in root folder

+## Steps to get auth token to use in API headers
+    this api desined to get auth token using username and role
+    Endpoint:
+    `POST /auth/login`
+    request payload:
+    {"username":"admin1","role":"admin"}

+## To use auth tokens:
+        Authorization: Bearer <access_token>
+        In postman or any api testing tools, we can use this after selecting auth type as "Bearer token"

+## Shortcuts & Assumptions
+- Role based login (so no password required)

+## Environment Variables are
+`.env.example` for: `DATABASE_URL`, `JWT_SECRET`, `ACCESS_TOKEN_EXPIRE_MINUTES`

 ## TO run this project please run these below commands one by one
     ```